johnwargo/cosplayer-workshop-11ty/readme.md

 ## Tasks

-- [ ] Add generator version to the site
 - [ ] Migrate to Eleventy 3 Image processing
 - [ ] Add buy me a Coffee
 - [ ] Add Search